Soil Maintenance Practices and Logging

 Caring for the Soil

 Logging activities also remove the protective layer of leaf litter and humus that covers the forest floor.
-This coating is important as it porous and semi-permeable, diffusing the energy of rand drops and allowing them to slowly filter into the soil below.
-Absent this layer, heavy rains are not absorbed by the soil and water instead flows over the surface of the ground, causing erosion.
+This coating is important because it is porous and semi-permeable, diffusing the energy of raindrops and allowing them to filter slowly into the soil below.
+Without this layer, heavy rains are not absorbed by the soil, and water flows over the surface, causing erosion.

 Effects of Soil Erosion

-Though they are almost unheard of in this region, in extreme cases severe soil erosion can lead to land slides, often damaging property and endangering lives.
+Though almost unheard of in this region, extreme cases of severe soil erosion can cause landslides, often damaging property and endangering lives.

-Soil erosion is bad for the environment and bad for the forest.
-That's why Timber Works strives to minimize the overall effects of our logging activities in the woods, right down to taking preventative measures to combat soil erosion once we've left the site.
+Soil erosion harms the environment and the forest.
+That’s why Timber Works strives to minimize the overall effects of our logging activities, taking preventative measures to combat soil erosion after we leave the site.

 Steps to Prevent Soil Erosion